-When Windows authentication is used in combination with a stateful security context token, WCF does not populate the WindowsIdentity property with the actual caller's identity, but instead sets the property to anonymous.
-Because WCF security must re-create the content of the service security context for every request from the incoming security context token, the server does not keep track of the security session in the memory.
+When Windows authentication is used in combination with a security context token, does not populate the WindowsIdentity property with the actual caller's identity, but instead sets the property to anonymous.
+Because security must re-create the content of the service security context for every request from the incoming security context token, the server does not keep track of the security session in the memory.
 Because it is impossible to serialize the WindowsIdentity instance into the security context token, the WindowsIdentity property returns an anonymous identity.

 The following configuration exhibits this behavior.

 <customBinding> <binding name="Cancellation"> <textMessageEncoding /> <security requireSecurityContextCancellation="false"> <secureConversationBootstrap requireSecurityContextCancellation="true" /> </security> <httpTransport /> </binding> </customBinding>

 For more information about security context tokens, see How To: Create a Security Context Token for a Secure Session.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2